articleIcon-icon

 1. Define your business needs

-Review your current HR processes to identify areas where the PEO could improve efficiency and save on costs.
+Review your current HR processes to identify areas where the PEO can improve efficiency and reduce costs.
 The key focuses should be payroll processing, benefits administration, and risk management.

-Also, consider how the PEO’s services can evolve alongside your organization to support long-term expansion.
+Additionally, consider how the PEO’s services can evolve in tandem with your organization to support long-term growth and expansion.
 Do they support other US states?
 Could you use them as an Employer of Record (EOR) to hire abroad?

 2. Research PEOs with Iowa expertise